Adventures in Demand Analysis Using AI: Estimating Price Effects

 Our statistical estimates carry a well-defined causal interpretation under the stated, relatively strong assumptions.
 The main threat to this interpretation is the presence of latent, time-varying factors that bias the relationship between \(P_{it}\) (the price signal) and \(Q_{it}\) (the quantity signal).
 Indeed, we might suspect that price endogenously responds to demand shocks \(\epsilon_{it}\) from the outcome equation, effectively making \(\epsilon_{it}\) a confounder.
 The DAG below illustrates such a scenario.

-However, in our setting, we suspect that the link \(\epsilon_{it} \to P_{it}\) may be weak, as prices often follow “sticky,” piecewise-constant paths that do not change as frequently as quantity signals (sales ranks); see, for example, Figures~\ref{fig:example} in Section \ref{sec-repr-products}.
+However, in our setting, we suspect that the link \(\epsilon_{it} \to P_{it}\) may be weak, as prices often follow “sticky,” piecewise-constant paths that do not change as frequently as quantity signals (sales ranks); see, for example, Figure~\ref{fig:example} in Section \ref{sec-repr-products}.
 Formally, if the edge from \(\epsilon_{it}\) to \(P_{it}\) is zero, our earlier identification strategy holds, and our estimates are indeed causal.
 Otherwise, we can treat them as approximations of the causal estimates.
-For methods to bound the effect distortion caused when \(\epsilon_{it}\) affects \(P_{it}\), see \cite{chernozhukov2021long}.